hashirahmad/netlify-react-public/README.md

 9. This does mean that if a particular card has more than one `InAppBrowser` instances on a click - all of them will have the same `title` which is fine because it is all part of that `Card`'s title.
 10. Added content to `MyNotebookOfLife` screen.
 11. Added relevant `CMS` for easy updating of content.
-12. Made changes to `SimpleCard` that would run specifed function of `Utils` for the image URL - this is at the moment only needed for 13.
-Medium's content where I can easily enter uncomperessed image URL in `CMS` and the desired function of `utils` will return a URL whose image is compressed.
+12. Made changes to `SimpleCard` that would run specifed function of `Utils` for the image URL - this is at the moment only needed for.
+13. Medium's content where I can easily enter uncomperessed image URL in `CMS` and the desired function of `utils` will return a URL whose image is compressed.
 14. Added `mediumSmallUrl` to `Utils` which is the function that does literally adds some parameters for width and height to return a smaller image.

 ## 24-02-2020